Case Interview Checklist and Rubric Prep

 • Weak closing -> practice a 30-second recommendation from the synthesis guide.

-If you want a wider practice loop, use the dashboard to track your reps and the assessment to see where the gaps show up most often.
+If you want a wider practice loop, use free case practice to track your reps and diagnose where the gaps show up most often.

 Which Mistakes Should You Flag Every Time?